Sputnik crisis: Eisenhower's reaction

 Eisenhower followed this statement by saying that the United States needed to meet these challenges with "resourcefulness and vigor".
-The president also noted the importance of education for the Russians in their recent scientific and technological progress, and for America's response to the Russians.
+The president also noted the importance of education for the Russians in their recent scientific and technological progress, and called for America to respond with education reform.
 He remarked, "we need scientists in the ten years ahead...scrutinize your school's curriculum and standards.
 Then decide for yourselves whether they meet the stern demands of the era we are entering."
 His ability to project confidence about the situation was limited because his confidence was based on clandestine reconnaissance, so he failed to quell the fears that there was a shift in power between the Americans and Soviets.
 The launch of Sputnik 1 also impacted Eisenhower's ratings in his polls, but he eventually recovered.

 Media and political influences

 The media stirred a moral panic by writing sensational pieces on the event.
 In the first and second days following the event, The New York Times wrote that the launch of Sputnik 1 was a major global propaganda and prestige triumph for Russian communism.
-Further, Fred Hechinger, a noted American journalist and education editor, reported, “hardly a week passed without several television programs examining education".
+Further, Fred Hechinger, a noted American journalist and education editor, reported, "hardly a week passed without several television programs examining education".
 It was after the people of the United States were exposed to a multitude of news reports that it became a "nation in shock".
 The media not only reported public concern but also created the hysteria.
 Journalists greatly exaggerated the danger of the Soviet satellite for their own benefit.
-On October 9, 1957, the notable science fiction writer and scientist Arthur C. Clarke said that the day that Sputnik orbited around the Earth, the US became a second-rate power.
+On October 9, 1957, science fiction writer and scientist Arthur C. Clarke said that the day that Sputnik orbited around the Earth, the US became a second-rate power.

 Politicians used the event to bolster their ratings in polls.
 Research and development was used as a propaganda tool, and Congress spent large sums of money on the perceived problem of US technological deficiency.
 After the launch of Sputnik 1 national security advisers overestimated the Soviets' current and potential rocket strength, which alarmed portions of Congress and the executive branch.
 When these estimations were released, Eisenhower was forced into an accelerated missile race to appease those concerned with America's safety.
 Sputnik provoked Congress into taking action on improving the US standing in the fields of science.

 Nikita Khrushchev, the Soviet leader, reflected on the event by saying, "It always sounded good to say in public speeches that we could hit a fly at any distance with our missiles.
-Despite the wide radius of destruction caused by our nuclear warheads, pinpoint accuracy was still necessary – and it was difficult to achieve."
+Despite the wide radius of destruction caused by our nuclear warheads, pinpoint accuracy was still necessary – and it was difficult to achieve".
 At the time, Khrushchev stated that "our potential enemies cringe in fright".
 The political analyst Samuel Lubell conducted research on public opinion about Sputnik and found "no evidence at all of any panic or hysteria in the public's reaction", which confirmed that it was an elite, not a popular, panic.